As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Selenite Crystal

-Gypsum crystals can be also found inside a geode.
+Gypsum crystals can also be found inside a geode.
 They can occur together with quartz; however, you will easily separate one from another.
 Selenite tends to form elongated needle-like crystals with a gentle sheen luster.

 The Value of Geodes: Are They Worth Anything?